Catherine O'Hara: Career

-O'Hara has also had a successful career in film.
+O'Hara has a successful career in film.
 She made her feature debut in the 1980 film Double Negative, which also starred her SCTV co-stars John Candy, Eugene Levy, and Joe Flaherty.
-Throughout the 1980s and 1990s, O'Hara appeared in many supporting roles, including Martin Scorsese's After Hours (1985) and Heartburn (1986), with Meryl Streep.
-She appeared in movies like Beetlejuice (1988) and Lemony Snicket's A Series of Unfortunate Events (2004), as well as the blockbuster Home Alone (1990) and its sequel Home Alone 2: Lost in New York (1992).
-Also in 1992, O'Hara worked alongside Jeff Daniels in the comedy There Goes the Neighborhood.
+Throughout the 1980s and 1990s, O'Hara appeared in many supporting roles, including Martin Scorsese's After Hours (1985) and Heartburn (1986).
+She appeared as Delia Deetz in the horror-comedy film Beetlejuice (1988).
+In 1990, O'Hara had roles in the films Dick Tracy and Betsy's Wedding.
+She then starred as Kate McCallister in the blockbuster comedy film Home Alone (1990) and its sequel Home Alone 2: Lost in New York (1992).
+Also in 1992, O'Hara appeared in the comedy There Goes the Neighborhood.

 O'Hara continued to appear in many films during the 1990s and the beginning of the 21st century.
+In 1994, she appeared in the comedy-drama film The Paper and the Western film Wyatt Earp.
 She received roles in four of Christopher Guest's mockumentary films, three of which earned her awards and nominations: Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), and For Your Consideration (2006).
 Her role in 1999's The Life Before This won her a Genie Award for Best Performance by an Actress in a Supporting Role.
-She also appeared in the tenth series of the UK version of Whose Line Is It Anyway?
-In 2006, she starred with Christina Ricci in the fantasy film Penelope.
+She appeared in the tenth series of the British version of Whose Line Is It Anyway?
+In 2004, she appeared with Jim Carrey in the black comedy film Lemony Snicket's A Series of Unfortunate Events, and in 2006, she starred with Christina Ricci in the fantasy film Penelope.